On the structure of noncollapsed Ricci flow limit spaces: Smooth convergence on the regular part

 (i): For any $w \in \RR^z_\III$, we choose a sequence $w_i^* \in M_i \times \III$ so that $w_i^* \xrightarrow[i \to \infty]{\quad \CF,J \quad} w$.
 By Theorem \ref{Fconvergence} (3)(b), we conclude that

 By Lemma \ref{lem:key1}, $d_i^*(z_i^*, w_i^*)$ is uniformly bounded.
 Moreover, by the smooth convergence, we know that $r_{\Rm}(w_i^*) \ge r>0$ for a constant $r$.
-Now, we assume, by taking a subsequence, $w_i^* \to w' \in \RR$ in the Gromov--Hausdorff sense.
+Now, after passing to a subsequence, we assume $w_i^* \to w' \in \RR$ in the Gromov--Hausdorff sense.
 Then by Theorem \ref{thm:smooth1} (c), we know

-Then, we can find small open neighborhoods $U_{w} \subset \RR^z_\III$ and $U_{w'} \subset \RR$ around $w$ and $w'$, respectively, such that map $\psi_i:=\phi_i^{-1} \circ \phi_i^z: U_{w} \to U_{w'}$, for sufficiently large $i$, is well defined and a diffeomorphism.
+Then, we can find small open neighborhoods $U_{w} \subset \RR^z_\III$ and $U_{w'} \subset \RR$ around $w$ and $w'$, respectively, such that the map $\psi_i:=\phi_i^{-1} \circ \phi_i^z: U_{w} \to U_{w'}$, for sufficiently large $i$, is well defined and a diffeomorphism.
 Moreover, by Theorem \ref{Fconvergence} (3)(a) and Theorem \ref{thm:smooth1} (a), we may assume, by shrinking the open neighborhoods and taking a further subsequence, that $\psi_i$ converges smoothly to a diffeomorphism $\psi_{\infty}$.
 In addition, it follows from Theorem \ref{Fconvergence} (3)(a) and Theorem \ref{thm:smooth1} (a) again that

 Note that by Theorem \ref{thm:idenproof}, $\iota_z$ agrees with $\psi_{\infty}$ on $U_{w}$.
 Thus, we have proved that on $\RR^z_\III$,